 - Advanced web technology and application

 - Spatial data storage, query and processing

 - Data Integration, Metadata Management, and Interoperability

 - Blockchain Technologies

 - Linked Open Data

 - Deep/Hidden Web

-Papers must be submitted electronically in PDF through the conference website.
+Papers must be submitted electronically in PDF through EasyChair.
 Submitted papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.

 Submitted papers will be subject to stringent peer review by at least three members of the international program committee and carefully evaluated based on originality, significance, technical soundness, and clarity of exposition.
-Accepted papers will appear in the conference proceedings to be published by ACM (to be confirmed).
+Accepted papers will appear in the conference proceedings to be published by Springer.

 Format requirements for submissions of papers are: